 The AGE certification workflow.

 AGE Certification ensures geospatial interoperability

 - Coordination.
-During the coordination phase, AGE Certification personnel coordinate with the Army Program Managers (PM); collect information relevant to the AGE Certification process; establish geospatial and interoperability requirements; identify, address and resolve technical issues, gaps and concerns; and define the geospatial test threads used during AGE Certification testing.
+During the coordination phase, AGE Certification personnel coordinate with the Army Program Managers (PM); collect information relevant to the AGE Certification process; establish geospatial and interoperability requirements; identify, address, and resolve technical issues, gaps and concerns; and identify the geospatial test threads used during AGE Certification testing.

 - Planning.
-The planning phase includes finalizing the test location, schedule, plans, test cases, and testing sequence of events in coordination with the PM.
+The planning phase includes finalizing the test locations, schedule, plans, test cases, and testing sequence of events in coordination with the PM.

 - Execution.
-The execution phase is where geospatial exchanges are evaluated based on approved test threads.
+The execution phase is where geospatial exchanges are evaluated based on the approved test thread.
 AGE Certification utilizes data validation tools and step-by-step procedures to execute the certification test.
-Results are documented in Observation Notes (ON) and Test Incident Reports (TIR).
+Results are documented in Observation Reports (OR) and Test Incident Reports (TIR).